John Templeton Foundation: Prizes

 Mother Teresa received the inaugural Templeton Prize in 1973.

 Marcelo Gleiser won the Templeton Prize in 2019.

 The Templeton Prize was established by John Templeton, and he administered the prize until the foundation was established in 1987, which took it over.
 The prize has "a value of about $1.7 million, making it one of the world’s largest annual awards given to an individual".

 The early prizes were given solely to people who had made great achievements in the field of religion; Mother Teresa received the inaugural award in 1973, with other early winners including Sir Sarvepalli Radhakrishnan (1975), Chiara Lubich (1977), and Nikkyō Niwano (1979).
 In the 1980s, John Templeton began considering the intersection of science and religion, and after he appointed two scientists to the judging panel, scientists who worked at this intersection began receiving it; Alister Hardy was the first, in 1987.
-More recent winners of the Templeton Prize have included the Dalai Lama in 2012, King Abdullah II of Jordan in 2018, Brazilian Jewish physicist and astronomer Marcelo Gleiser in 2019, and primatologist Jane Goodall in 2021.The 2025 winner is the Ecumenical Patriarch Bartholomew of Constantinople, the spiritual leader of 300 million Eastern Orthodox Christians.
+More recent winners of the Templeton Prize have included the Dalai Lama in 2012, King Abdullah II of Jordan in 2018, Brazilian Jewish physicist and astronomer Marcelo Gleiser in 2019, and primatologist Jane Goodall in 2021.The 2025 winner is the Ecumenical Patriarch Bartholomew of Constantinople.